hack-technicolor/hack-technicolor/docs/Recovery.md

 - Close TFTPD64.

-- Re-open TFTPD64 as ADMINISTRATOR.
+- Re-open TFTPD64.

-- If you get a firewall warning, allow access on private and public networks.
+- If you get a firewall warning, allow access on both private **and public** networks.
+Please note the temporary network between your PC and device in BOOT-P mode will always be of public type by default.

+- If you don't get any firewall warning and you don't remember if you have already allowed access for TFTP64 in past, please, check firewall settings to confirm it's allowed already or temporally disable firewall.

 - The server interface should now show an IP in the 10.0.0.x range and after a few seconds: the PC gets an IP from the TFTP64 program via DHCP.